Acquisition

 Effect) properties of materials.
 Optical access by light pipes and fiber optic

-cables will enable the study of photovoltaic systems and photo-electrochemical
+cables enables the study of photovoltaic systems and photo-electrochemical

 hydrogen generation materials.
 Measurements over the temperature range of 2 K to

-400 K will be possible.
-The availability of high magnetic fields will enable the
+400 K are possible.
+The availability of high magnetic fields enable the

 isolation of the spin contribution to thermal properties.
 An integrated helium

-recovery system will enable very low operating cost and facilitate its
+recovery system makes possible very low operating cost and facilitate its

 continuous use and accessibility by students and researchers.
-NJIT will provide
+NJIT provides all

-all support facilities needed to operate this instrument.
-Stationing the
+support facilities needed to operate this instrument.
+The instrument is

-utilized in a transition metal oxide preparation and characterization workshop
+utilized in a 8-week transition metal oxide preparation and characterization

 Capabilities of Quantum Design Physical Properties Measurement System